xiaolw95/NetMoss/README.md

 Additional function has been added in this new version:
 1. Single file is supported as input.
 2. Network can be constructed automatically from abundance matrix.
+3. A P value is provided for each NetMoss score.
-3. NetMoss results are visualized as paired networks.
+4. NetMoss results are visualized as paired networks.

 ## Contents
 - [Installation](#installation)